-All reflection papers need to be submitted using the following instructions:
+All reflection papers need to be submitted in the following formats:

-- Assignments MUST be typed, one page in length, 12-point font with one-inch margins - No pictures taken from your camera submitted in an email will be accepted. - Save your assignment in this format: Assignment name- Your name date.
-Also type this information on the top of your reflection paper - Assignments must be submitted in either in a Word document or PDF format and then uploaded into Moodle.
-(Uploading directions for students are on Moodle) - Assignments completed on an Apple Computer in Pages must be saved in a PDF format.
+- Assignments MUST be typed, one page in length, 12-point font with one-inch margins - Assignments must be sent as an attachment either in a Word document or a PDF format. pictures taken from your camera submitted on an email will be accepted. - Assignments done on an Apple Computer in Pages must be save in a PDF format and attached to an email to the Internship Director: to plund@mnaog.org